This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 How does oxytocin make you feel?
 Here’s a basic overview of the emotional effects of oxytocin:

-• Research tells us that oxytocin’s effects are basically the opposite of those linked to our “fight or flight” response.
+- Research has told us that oxytocin’s effects are basically the opposite of those linked to our “fight or flight” response.
 Higher levels are linked to feeling calmer and having a better capacity to deal with stress.

-• New research suggests that increased oxytocin can potentially also increase feelings of generosity, forgiveness, trustworthiness, joy and security.
+- Newer research has suggested that increased oxytocin can potentially also increase feelings of generosity, forgiveness, trustworthiness, joy and security.

 Can oxytocin make you fall in love?
 The release of oxytocin is associated with feelings of love and protection, as well as empathy, trust and connectedness.

-Studies show that oxytocin enforces pro-social behaviors, attachment, bonding and even fidelity by rewarding those who maintain good relationships with positive, calm feelings of well-being.
+Studies have shown that oxytocin enforces pro-social behaviors, attachment, bonding and even fidelity by rewarding those who maintain good relationships with positive, calm feelings of well-being.

 One study demonstrated that people in the early stages of romantic attachment, within the first six months of a new relationship, had higher circulating levels of oxytocin.
 It’s also known that oxytocin levels are high during sexual activity and after orgasms.